BIMA Satria Garuda: Story

 The story of BIMA Satria Garuda begins in the Dunia Paralel ("Parallel World"), a world that is ruled by the VUDO Empire and is on the verge of collapse.
 The Parallel World lives in perpetual darkness and Rasputin, the evil and cruel lord of VUDO wants to find another world, seize its natural resources to revive the Parallel World, and expand VUDO's powers.
 This new world is discovered when two scientists on Earth manage to create a portal that connects the Earth to other galaxies.

-A mysterious young man name Kikhail gives Ray Bramasakti the Power Stone Merah ("Red") to stop Rasputin and VUDO's evil attempts to take over Earth.
+A mysterious young man name Mikhail gives Ray Bramasakti the Power Stone Merah ("Red") to stop Rasputin and VUDO's evil attempts to take over Earth.
 By possessing the Power Stone Merah, Ray has the power to transform into BIMA, the Garuda Knight.
 Ray's foster family, Randy Iskandar and his sister Rena, also become involved in Ray's fight against the malicious activities of Rasputin and VUDO.

 Comic

 Reino Barack, executive producer and co-creator of BIMA Satria Garuda announced via his Twitter account that a series of comics which is based on the story of BIMA Satria Garuda will be published on 24 November 2013.
 The comic is illustrated by a duo of comic artists Ockto Baringbing and Hendry Zero.
 The comic is published with the cooperation of RCTI and Ishimori Productions and distributed through Alfamart outlets in the Greater Jakarta area.
+The comics has over 5 volumes released so far, and has been added to MNC Group's webcomic platform Klaklik in 2020s.